gdt050579/AppCUI-rs/docs/chapter-2/backends/windows_vt.md

 }
 ```

-Further more, if you also want to use `true colors` you will need to enable the `TRUE_COLORS` feature when building the application:
+Furthermore, if you also want to use true colors, you will need to enable the `TRUE_COLORS` feature when building the application:

 ```toml
 [dependencies]